• Skip to primary navigation

 An instant pot with soft apple butter cooking inside.

-The apples should be starting to soften and cook down.
 Go ahead and add more washed, cored, and cut apples to fill your instant pot back up again.
 Alternatively, if you have leftover apple pulp from making apple juice and apple jelly, you can add your apple pulp to your pot.

 Taste your apple butter and add more spices to taste.
 I personally like to add another 1 tablespoon of cinnamon, 1 teaspoon of cloves, and 1 teaspoon of allspice.
 I don’t add more sugar.